w33ble/screenshot-uploader/README.md

 =====
 In order to use this script, you need an [API key](http://api.imgur.com/) from Imgur

-Once you have a key, place it in to a file named *api_key* in the same directory as upload.sh.
+Once you have a key, place it in to a file named *screenshot-api-key* in the same directory as screenshot-upload.sh.
 The following would work:

-> echo "APIKEYHERE" > api_key
+> echo "APIKEYHERE" > screenshot-api-key

-Then simply run *./upload.sh* to upload a screenshot of your entire screen, or *./upload.sh -s* to choose a selection of the screen to upload
+Then simply run *./screenshot-upload.sh -a* to upload a screenshot of your entire screen, or *./screenshot-upload.sh -s* to choose a selection of the screen to upload

 When the upload is complete, the resulting URL will be placed in your clipboard, ready to paste anywhere you need it.